 - 1. To notify Central Office of impending vacancies so that the district will recruit qualified and effective teachers - 2.
 To provide timely orientation for new staff - 3.
 To assign each new teacher an experienced mentor - 4.
-To provide quality staff development - 5.
 To provide administrative support to all personnel

-Activities/Strategies Person Resource Timeline & SW Evaluation Form ative Responsible Allocation Component Oct Dec.
+Activities/Strategies Person Resource Timeline & SW Evaluation Formative Responsible Allocation Component Oct Dec.
 May 1.
 Assign all first-year teachers a mentor to enhance their transition into teaching and provide assistance with duties.
 Mentor teachers will receive a stipend.
-Principal Mentor Teachers, Director of Federal Programs Staff Title II, Part A Local August 2019 SW Components 3, 4, 5 Mentors will be assigned in the first month of school and noted in personnel files 2.
-Provide opportunities for teachers to demonstrate educational strengths.
-Principal, AP Local funds Staff August 2019 - May 2020 SW Components 3, 4, 5 Lesson plans Staff observation forms, Walk-through forms T-TESS 3.
+Principal Mentor Teachers, Director of Federal Programs Staff Title II, Part A Local August 2023 SW Components 3, 4, 5 Mentors will be assigned in the first month of school and noted in personnel files 2.
+Provide opportunities for teachers to demonstrate educational strengths and yearly goals via Strive / Eduphoria.
+Principal, AP Local funds Staff Eduphoria- Strive August 2023 - May 2024 SW Components 3, 4, 5 Lesson plans Staff observation forms, Walk-through forms T-TESS 3.
 Staff will choose from a wide variety of workshops and staff development courses to assist them with their individual instructional needs and content areas.
-These may include Kilgo, math and reading TEKS, GT workshops, technology workshops, PBS, TPRI, special ed, etc. Principal, AP Local funds, Title II, Part A Title III SCE, Spec.
+Principal, AP Local funds, Title II, Part A Title III SCE, Spec.
 Ed.
-ESC 20 August 2019 - May 2020 SW Component 4 Online staff development catalog Training certificates
+ESC 20 August 2023 - May 2024 SW Component 4 Online staff development catalog Training certificates Activities/Strategies Evaluation Form ative